sukolsak/fprime/docs/INSTALL.md

 ## Checking Your F´ Installation

-The user may easily checkout that their F´ installation has succeeded by testing the following commands.
+The user may easily check that their F´ installation has succeeded by testing the following commands.
 First the user will test the build and Autocoder install.
 Next the user will test the GDS layer components.
 Should the user not have installed the given component, the commands won't work.